New England Kitchens

 Five ways to give your Kitchen the new England Look:

-1) Cleanliness of line: From the start, our houses, and corresponding design styles, are not fussy.
+From the start, our houses, and corresponding design styles are not fussy.
 Rich but not overly ornate and woodwork is often painted a traditional white or cream.
 Natural woods with wide-planks being the most historically accurate.
 While entrances to homes may have a more ornate portico, double hung windows themselves are often small with little millwork detail, featuring mullioned windows in the traditional 6-over-9 or 12-over-12 pattern.
 Glass was expensive and large pieces of glass were impossible to transport therefore small window panes became the norm.

 For inspiration and a glimpse at a cool blue, white and coral color-scheme, check out Roeshel from DIY Show Off's beach cottage style tutorial.